lightwave-lab/SiEPIC_EBeam_PDK/Examples/scripted_layout/readme.md

 # Building a mask

-Use formulas defines in the Makefile.
+Use formulas defined in the Makefile.
 Type `make` for the default build.

+`make from_klayout`, `make from_klayout_batch_mode` and `make from_python` now all work, but they require a newer version of SiEPIC-Tools than listed above.
+This code was tested with commit hash 26c38fc63fc2221854fab56152277bb1bd410f2e https://github.com/lukasc-ubc/SiEPIC-Tools/tree/26c38fc63fc2221854fab56152277bb1bd410f2e (branch self-testing)

 # Testing